-Near the banks of the meandering Androscoggin River, Brunswick (first settled in 1628) is a handsome, well-kept town set with a pretty village green and historic homes tucked along its tree-lined streets.
-It's home to the highly respected Bowdoin College (founded in 1794), which infuses the town with a surprising cultural presence, while the nearby Brunswick Naval Air Station brings capital to the city (though it will close in 2011).
+On the banks of the powerful Androscoggin River, Brunswick (first settled in 1628) is a handsome, well-kept town with a pretty village green and historic homes tucked along its tree-lined streets.
+It's home to the highly respected Bowdoin College (founded in 1794), which infuses the town with a lively intellectual and artistic culture.

-Brunswick's green, called the Town Mall, is along Maine St. Farmers markets are set up Tuesday and Friday and there are band concerts Wednesday evening in summer.
+Brunswick's green, called the Town Mall, is along Maine St. Farmers markets are set up Tuesday and Friday and there are concerts Wednesday evening in summer.
 Also worth seeing are the Androscoggin Falls, once a source of hydroelectric power for 18th-century sawmills.
-A well-placed restaurant just across the bridge provides a waterside vantage point.